 To my fellow warriors in the trenches I honor you today.

 Today celebrate all your successes and all your wins.

-Happy Freaking Mother’s Day.
-Now, let’s go pretend we like burnt toast and average flowers.
+Happy almost Mother’s Day.
+Now, let’s gear up for some burnt toast and average flowers.

 I SEE YOU.